Sir John Doyle, 1st Baronet: French Revolutionary Wars

 Following France declaring war on Great Britain, in September 1793, Doyle raised his own regiment, the 87th (The Prince of Wales's Irish) Regiment; they were also known as The Prince of Wales Irish Heroes.

-Raised in rank to brevet colonel, he led the unit under the Duke of York in the Flanders Campaign 1793–1795.
+Raised in rank to brevet colonel, he led the unit under the Duke of York in the Flanders campaign of 1793–1795.
 He served at the siege of Valenciennes 13 June-28 July 1793 and distinguished himself at Alost during Moira's retreat 1794 where he was wounded in a cavalry action, needing to return to Britain to recover.
 His Regiment, sent in his absence, to Bergen op Zoom where the Catholic town promptly surrendered to the French, making the whole Regiment prisoners of war.

 Returning to Ireland he was appointed head of the war department and from 1796 until 1799 as Secretary of War.
 The release of his Regiment as prisoners saw Doyle appointed Colonel of the 87th Foot on 3 May 1796.
 Appointed a brevet Brigadier-General he was appointed in charge of the land forces in the proposed assault on the Texel in October 1796 with the hope of destroying the Dutch fleet, however storms resulted in the ships abandoning the attempt.
 Brigadier General Doyle was then ordered to Gibraltar, however on his way to the port of embarkation was attacked by highwaymen and badly wounded twice.
 Having recovered, he proceeded to join the staff in Gibraltar.

-Confirmed in the rank of Brigadier General and appointed to command the 4th brigade, he served under Abercromby and Hutchinson in Egypt in 1801, and saw action at Manresa, Marabout, and Ramanieh 9 May.
+Confirmed in the rank of brigadier-general and appointed to command the 4th brigade, he served under Abercromby and Hutchinson in Egypt in 1801, and saw action at Manresa, Marabout, and Ramanieh 9 May.
 On 17 May 1801, in the Egyptian desert he led the 250 troopers of the 12th Light Dragoons to capture the 600 man, 460 camel French Dromedary Regiment (Régiment de Dromadaires) by persuading them to surrender without a fight.
 The surrender of Cairo, concluding with the Alexandria in September.
 He distinguished himself during these operations leading to promotion to Major-General on 29 April 1802.